Kailyn Lowry Delivers ‘It’s Twins’ Pic To Instagram: ‘Breaking News’

 There’s been somewhat of a mysterious update.

-Earlier today, Kailyn took to her Instagram stories.
+Earlier on Thursday, Kailyn took to her Instagram Stories.
 The 27-year-old appeared to have shared the same headline-making image that got everyone talking last month.
 The photo showed Kailyn rocking a stylish and all-black outfit with a flattering spaghetti-strap top.
 The blonde was smiling in her photo and looking into the distance.

-While the photo is one that Kailyn’s Instagram followers will have recognized, the accompanying text sent out something fresh.
+While the photo is one that Kailyn’s Instagram followers will have recognized, the accompanying text showed something fresh.

 “#BREAKINGNEWS IT’S TWINS!!
-SWIPE UP” the text read.
+SWIPE UP,” the text read.

-Kailyn doesn’t appear to have posted any permanent Instagram photos since taking to her stories.
-As users of Instagram’s software will know, anything posted to the platform’s stories only remains live for 24 hours.
+Kailyn doesn’t appear to have posted any permanent Instagram photos since taking to her Stories.
+As users of Instagram’s software will know, anything posted to the platform’s Stories only remains live for 24 hours.
 Whether or not Kailyn has a big announcement will likely have her fans talking.

 Kailyn has given her fans other things to discuss of late, though.
 Earlier this week, the mother of three took to Instagram for a promotional post.
-A picture of the star in tiny shorts sent fans Kailyn’s killer legs, but talk over in the post’s comments section was more about the caption – Kailyn had promoted the Bumble dating app with mentions of her own experiences of solitude and relocation.
+A picture of the star in tiny shorts showed Kailyn’s killer legs, but talk over in the post’s comments section was more about the caption – Kailyn had promoted the Bumble dating app with mentions of her own experiences of solitude and relocation.
 She also confirmed that Bumble doesn’t just offer romance-centric services: in fact, Kailyn was giving its friend-finding benefits a boost via her post.

 View this post on Instagram